 There's a unique excitement when a rookie shines in his debut season, or a recent acquisition via trade or free agency is prolific right out of the gate for his new team.
+Throughout baseball history, there have been records set, championships won, and unforgettable memories created during a player's first season with a club.
+Some of these guys went on to All-Star and/or Hall of Fame careers, but this is where they made their first impression with a new fanbase.
 Here's a look at each club's best individual debut season, from surprising rookies to big-ticket free-agent signings.

 AMERICAN LEAGUE EAST